voutilad/neo4j-spark-connector/README.md

 ## Config

+If you're running Neo4j on localhost with the default ports, you onl have to configure your password in `spark.neo4j.bolt.password=<password>`.

-You provide the `spark.neo4j.bolt.url` in your `SparkConf` pointing e.g. to `bolt://localhost`.
+Otherwise set the `spark.neo4j.bolt.url` in your `SparkConf` pointing e.g. to `bolt://host:port`.

-You can provide username and password as part of the URL `bolt://neo4j:<password>@localhost`
+You can provide user and password as part of the URL `bolt://neo4j:<password>@localhost` or individually in `spark.neo4j.bolt.user` and `spark.neo4j.bolt.password`.

 ## RDD's